fachat/csa_ultracpu/CPLD/VIDEO.md

 Using the additional alternate character set bit from the attribute byte, the character bit value is loaded from memory and streamed out.
 1-bits get the foreground colour from the attribute byte.
 0-bits get the background colour from r26.

-Note that the alternate character set bit and the graphics output from the VIA CA2 are XOR'd.
+Note, that the alternate character set bit and the graphics output from the VIA CA2 are XOR'd.

-This is the VDC's attribute colour mode.
-To achieve this, extended mode bit r33.2 must be 0, and attribute enable bit r25.6 must be 1.

 3. full colour text mode (ColourPET)

+This is the Colour-PET video mode.
+To achieve it, the extended mode bit r33.2 must be set, and the attribute enable bit r25.6 must be 0.

 In this mode, again character value and attributes are loaded from memory.
 The attribute byte contains the following information: